Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Experiments

 We conduct experiments with various loss functions and labels to evaluate their effects.
 Table~\ref{tab:loss1} shows the results of the 2D and 3D DL models trained with local pseudo label $p$ through various combinations of loss functions.
 It is observed that the combination of the distribution loss and reconstruction loss generates superior performance for both 2D and 3D models, where the reconstruction loss is Mean Absolute Error (MAE) loss, and the distribution loss is Kullback–Leibler (KL) divergence loss in 2D while Wasserstein loss in 3D model.
 The KL loss is inappropriate for the 3D model because it only considers the distribution of the aorta in a cross-section, where the contextual information between the slices is ignored.
 The inapplicability is also present in using Wasserstein loss independently for both models, which means that considering only the Expectation $\mathbb{E}$ of the difference between the output and pseudo label $p$ does not work in this case.
 However, the combination with MAE loss improves the performance of MAE-only trained models, which indicates that the distribution loss can overcome the limitation that reconstruction loss only considers the voxel values and ignores their distribution.

 Table~\ref{tab:loss2} shows the performance of the 2D and 3D models with various labels and their corresponding loss functions.
-Overall, we considered four types of labels, including the strong labels $s$, the pseudo labels $p$, the element-wise multiplications $p \otimes s$, and the ellipse-like structures $p'$ obtained from the efficient manual labeling (Figure~\ref{fig:s3_3} (a)), used as binary masks.
+Overall, we considered four types of labels, including the strong labels $s$, the pseudo labels $p$, the element-wise multiplications $p \otimes s$, and the binary ellipse-like structures $p'$.
 The labels $s$ and $p'$ are binary masks trained with conventional Dice and BCE loss, while the $p$ and $p \otimes s$ are trained with the combination of distribution and reconstruction loss.
 It is observed that $p$ generates superior performance compared to other labels, where KL and Wasserstein loss are optimal for the 2D and 3D models, respectively.
-The $p'$, as an intermediate form of $s$ and $p$, outperforms $s$ in most cases except for the Sensitivity of TransUNet.
+Compared to the results of $s$-based training, $p$ shows improvement with statistically significant differences across all models and metrics.
+The $p'$, however, as an intermediate form of $s$ and $p$, showed a significant decrease (1.0\%) in SEN with TransUnet and did not exhibit significant improvement in DSC and HD with 3D U-Net.
 The $p \otimes s$ achieves inferior results compared to $p$, considering the studies in the Section~\ref{sec:ef}, it is suggested that the $p \otimes s$ is more applicable to be leveraged in the fine-tuning stage if the strong labels are offered.
 It is worth noticing that the labeling time of $p$ and $p'$ are all 15.2h, reducing 82\% of the labeling time of $s$ (84.6h), while the labeling time of $p \otimes s$ is the sum of the labeling time of $p$ and $s$ (99.8h) since both the labels are involved.